mapbox/cpp/node-cpp.md

 ### Developing addons

 Developing an addon requires Node.js, NPM, and a C++ compiler.
-Check out node-cpp-skel's "extended tour" for an up-to-date and opinionated approach to developing an addon.
+Check out node-cpp-skel's ["extended tour"](https://github.com/mapbox/node-cpp-skel/blob/master/docs/extended-tour.md) for an up-to-date and opinionated approach to developing an addon.
 Additinally, the repository has docs on [running benchmarks](https://github.com/mapbox/node-cpp-skel/blob/master/docs/benchmarking.md), [publishing binaries](https://github.com/mapbox/node-cpp-skel/blob/master/docs/publishing-binaries.md), and a breakdown of all the [necessary components](https://github.com/mapbox/node-cpp-skel/blob/master/docs/extended-tour.md#configuration-files) to make it run.

-### Including other C++ headers into your project
+### Where do I include other C++ libraries?

 One big bonus of developing a Node.js addon is that you can include other C++ code in your project, even if this code wasn't intended to be used via a Node.js interface.
 C++ headers can be installed in a few ways:

-* Installed via Mason: use Mason to install a project, these can be installed into whichever folder you choose to host dependencies.
+* Installed via [Mason](https://github.com/mapbox/cpp/blob/master/glossary.md#mason): use Mason to install a project, these can be installed into whichever folder you choose to host dependencies.
 Best practice is a `/deps` directory.
 * Installed via NPM: Publishing headers to NPM allows them to be included in addons easily, since we are already using the NPM ecosystem.
 Header paths will point to the `/node_modules` folder or can include dynamically with an [`include_dirs.js`](https://github.com/mapbox/protozero/blob/master/include_dirs.js) file. *Note: this practice is no longer recommended.*
-* Copied/pasted into a `/deps` directory.
+* Copied/pasted into a `/deps` directory (this is also referred to as "vendoring")

 Depending on how a project is installed, the path to the header files will be different.
 These paths can be added to the `binding.gyp` file and will look like this: